ikozyris/yocto/README.md

 * Show info: Alt-I (also command _stats_ in built-in terminal)

 ### How fast is it?
-Yocto is several times faster than any other text editor at reading files and other operations.
+kri is several times faster than any other text editor at reading files and other operations.
-See the [benchmarks](https://github.com/ikozyris/yocto/wiki/Performance-&-Benchmarks) for more.
+See the [benchmarks](https://github.com/ikozyris/kri/wiki/Performance-&-Benchmarks) for more.

 ### About the name
-Yocto is the SI (metric) prefix for 10^-24.
+kri is the SI (metric) prefix for 10^-24.
-Since this text editor is tiny, yocto is a suitable name.
+Since this text editor is tiny, kri is a suitable name.

 ### License